briochemc/academic-kickstart/content/project/DualMatrixTools/index.md

 ## Citation

 If you use this package, please cite it!
-There should be a button on this page, or you can use the bibtex entry in the GitHub repository, [CITATION.bib](CITATION.bib), or go to the [Zenodo record of the package](https://doi.org/10.5281/zenodo.1493571) and export the citation from there (the "Export" box at the bottom of that page).
+Use the button at the top of this page, or go to the [Zenodo record of the package](https://doi.org/10.5281/zenodo.1493571) and export the citation from there (the "Export" box at the bottom of that page).